 Now that you know exactly what is collagen, consider giving your body a boost.
-For example, you can use micro-needling, which involves poking small holes into the skin.
+For example, you can use micro-needling, which involves poking small holes into the skin or RF treatments.
 Microneedling can increase collagen production, skin elasticity, and suppleness.

 It's also effective in reducing pore size, wrinkles, and fine lines.

 You can also increase your body's natural collagen production by adding the following to your diet: